Skip to main content

 ✓ Pros

-• ✓Bridges network boundaries without VPN or port configuration — register functions from private VPCs, Kubernetes clusters, and firewalled environments in two lines of code
+• ✓Bridges network boundaries without VPN or port configuration — register functions from private VPCs, Kubernetes clusters, and firewalled environments in minutes using outbound-only connections

-• ✓Long-polling SDKs solve HTTP timeout problems for agent tasks that run minutes, not seconds — critical for database queries and report generation
+• ✓Long-polling SDKs solve the 30-60 second HTTP timeout problem that breaks agent tasks running for minutes — critical for database queries, report generation, and multi-step data processing

-• ✓Multi-language SDKs (TypeScript, Go, Python) let polyglot teams expose functions from all stacks through one unified RPC layer
+• ✓Multi-language SDKs across 3 languages (TypeScript, Go, Python) with a 4th (.NET) in development let polyglot teams expose functions from every stack through one unified RPC layer

-• ✓Built-in MCP server in TypeScript SDK means instant compatibility with Claude Desktop, Cursor, and any MCP-compatible host
+• ✓Built-in MCP server in the TypeScript SDK means instant compatibility with Claude Desktop, Cursor, and any MCP-compatible host without additional configuration

-• ✓Open-source under Apache 2.0 with managed hosting available — no vendor lock-in on the SDK side
+• ✓Open-source under Apache 2.0 license on GitHub with optional managed hosting available — permits unrestricted commercial use, self-hosting, and modification with no vendor lock-in

 ✗ Cons